Commutifi/coding-challenge-frontend/README.md

 - React, TypeScript, SASS
 - OpenWeatherMap's API to get data of current and 2 days weather forecast,
 - OpenWeatherMap's icons for weather icons
-- OpenCage API to get your current location
+- OpenCage API to get current location from geocode

 ## Getting started

-To get a local copy up and running follow these simple steps :
+To get a local copy up and running, follow these simple steps :

 ### Prerequisites